Why a bone nut & saddle improves your tone

 So today we answer another one of the common questions in our recent survey

-Tell me more about the materials on your guitars - what makes them different and how can I set up my guitar to play better?
+Tell me more about the materials on your guitars - what makes them different, and how can I set up my guitar to play better?

 So how do I make a bone nut sound or play better?

 If you want to get your action height to the absolute lowest you should also get a trained luthier to re-cut your nut slots.
 This will bring your action height down a little bit further than what can be achieved by lowering the saddle height.
 This is a job best left to professionals, as it requires specific nut-slot files and very precise work.